photoprism/photoprism-docs/docs/getting-started/proxies/haproxy.md

 # Using HAPROXY as Reverse Proxy

 !!! quote ""
 Help improve these docs!
 You can contribute by clicking :material-pencil: to send a pull request with your changes.

+!!! info "Getting Support"
+    Should you experience problems with Haproxy, we recommend that you ask the Haproxy community for advice, as we cannot provide support for third-party software.

 ```bigquery
 #frontend connection handling